stylerevolution/stylerevolution.github.io/_exhibits/provenance.md

 ![](/media/provenance/image5.png)

-(Photograph of Belle from 1911 by the American photographer, Clarence H.
+(<em>Photograph of Belle from 1911 by the American photographer, Clarence H.
-White, Princeton University Art Museum)
+White, Princeton University Art Museum</em>)

 Belle da Costa Greene worked for the Morgan family for nearly fifty years, helping J.P.
 Morgan and his son amass an unrivaled collection of